urbit/urbit.org/content/grant-submission-guide.md

 workflow.

 ### Other Policies

-- Starting in December 2021, all new project milestone payments will be denominated in USD and paid in WSTR.

 - Any Contributor is limited to one active proposal/project at a time, but there may be some rare exceptions to this policy.